hamzaabamboo/pazuru-pico/README.md

 # Puzzle \* Pico

 Puyo-puyo-ish game inspired from [BanG Dream!
 Girls Band Party!☆PICO ～ OHMORI ～ Episode 9](https://www.youtube.com/watch?v=q5YETLAebUY).
-The game is created with the help of PIXI.js and TypeScript
+Created with PixiJS and TypeScript

 ## How To Play ?

 Match members of same group to clear the line.
-Don't let the board fills up because Marina-san will come for you !
+Don't let the board fill up because Marina-san will come for you !

 ### Controls